DevDimensionLab/plybuild/README.md

-  profiles    Manage profiles settings for co-pilot query       Query dependencies in a project status      Status functionality for a project upgrade     Upgrade options
+  profiles    Manage profiles settings for co-pilot query       Query dependencies in a project status      Status functionality for a project structurizr Adding PNG-output support for structurizr with the help of graphviz upgrade     Upgrade options

 Flags: